So what is Control-Line Carrier-Deck flying?

-Control-Line model flying has been around for over 70 years.
+Control-Line model flying has been around for over 75 years.
 It’s a half-way house between free flight (“chuck it and chance it”) and radio control.
-Control-line models are physically flown by the pilot, who uses a handle and a set of thin steel wires attached to the aeroplane to give control over the height at which the plane flies, and to limit its flight path to a circle (usually 60 feet in diameter).
+Control-line models are physically flown by the pilot, who uses a handle and a set of thin steel wires attached to the aeroplane to give control over the height at which the plane flies, and to limit its flight path to a circle (for Carrier, usually 60 feet in radius)

 Carrier-Deck is one of many different types of control-line flying.
 It’s one of the simplest to describe (flying a simulated mission from an aircraft carrier) but one of the most difficult to perfect…